julesrude/Fdf/README.md

 3D Wireframe Viewer.
 The program takes a map with numbers repesenting heights as parameter and creates its 3d representation.

-It was a great [School 42](https://www.42.fr/) (actually, I'm a student of [ukrainian 42 school](https://unit.ua/en/)) project as it encouraged my own research into the mathematics of graphics: Bresenham's line algorithm, color gradients, 3D projections, 3D rotations and so on.
+It was a great [School 42](https://www.42.fr/) project as it encouraged my own research into the mathematics of graphics: Bresenham's line algorithm, color gradients, 3D projections, 3D rotations and so on.

 ## Features

 - 3D rotations with the numpad
 - zoom
 - diferent color modes - color depends on the height

+## Limitations

+- only for MacOS

 ## Examples: